Greece Moments Greece Moments

 Venetian Port of Nafpaktos

-Well fortified, we go through the stone city gate Sideroporta up to the Fortress of Nafpaktos from Venetian times.
-From the castle walls you have a great view over to the Rio Andirrio Bridge of Patras.
-Below the fortress you can spend the evening in the Café Kastro Let it fade away.
-Here, too, the view from the terrace is magnificent!
+Well-fortified, head through the stone city gate Sideroporta up to the Venetian-era fortress of Nafpaktos.
+From the castle walls, youโ€™ll have a fantastic panoramic view all the way to the Rio-Antirrio Bridge in Patras.
+Below the fortress, you can wind down the evening at Cafรฉ Kastro.
+Here, too, the view from the terrace is spectacular!

-In the hinterland of the northern Gulf coast there are numerous Orthodox monasteries, some centuries old, others postmodern.
-Halfway between Nafpaktos and the cozy fishing village of Monastiraki, about 9 km from the national road 48, near the village of Trikorfo, lies one of the most extraordinary monasteries in Greece, the Monastery Ag.
-Augustine and Seraphim Sarov.
+In the hinterland of the northern Gulf coast, there are numerous Orthodox monasteries, some centuries-old, others postmodern.
+Halfway between Nafpaktos and the quaint fishing village of Monastiraki, about 9 km from National Highway 48, near the village of Trikorfo, lies one of Greeceโ€™s most extraordinary monasteries: the Monastery of St. Augustine and Seraphim of Sarov.

-The entire monastery is surrounded by a mighty wall, so that the complex looks like a knight’s castle from a distance.
-The impressive entrance area with the meter-high bell tower, whose numerous bells are rung by hand every five years in honor of the Seraphim of Sarov, is another highlight of the complex.
-A museum and a monastery shop with herbs and cosmetics from their own production are also on site.
+The entire monastery is surrounded by a massive wall, giving the complex the appearance of a medieval castle from a distance.
+The impressive entrance area, featuring a bell tower several meters highโ€”whose numerous bells are rung by hand every five years in honor of Seraphim of Sarovโ€”is another highlight of the complex.
+A museum and a monastery shop selling herbs and cosmetics produced on-site are also located here.

 Best car rental deals for Gulf of Corinth

-✓ Weekly rates from €169 for your trip
+โœ“ Weekly rates from โ‚ฌ169 for your trip

-✓ Full coverage & unlimited mileage included
+โœ“ Full coverage & unlimited mileage included

-✓ Free cancellation until 24h before pickup
+โœ“ Free cancellation until 24h before pickup

-✓ Best price guarantee via Discover Cars
+โœ“ Best price guarantee via Discover Cars

-→ Compare prices now*
+โ†’ Compare prices now*

 *Partner: Discover Cars

-»The Little Happiness of Silence« – that describes the only inhabited island in the Gulf of Corinth perfectly.
-Trizonia is located about half an hour from Nafpaktos and can be reached by boat from the coastal hamlet of Chania (crossing from €2) in just five minutes.
+โ€œThe small joy of silenceโ€ โ€“ thereโ€™s no better way to describe the only inhabited island in the Gulf of Corinth.
+Trizonia is located about half an hour from Nafpaktos and can be reached by boat from the coastal village of Chania (crossing starting at โ‚ฌ2) in just five minutes.

 Geheimtipp Griechische Inseln Trizonia Golf von Korinth

-Trizonia is considered an insider tip among the Greek islands
+Trizonia is considered an insiderโ€™s tip among the Greek islands

-Only 64 inhabitants live all year round on the tiny island, which is only 3 km long and 1.5 km wide.
-During our visit in October, we were amazed at the entrance to the port of Trizonia.
-We found not only a true postcard idyll, but also a real Greece Insider Tip.
+Only 64 residents live year-round on the tiny island, which is just 3 km long and 1.5 km wide.
+During our visit in October, we couldnโ€™t stop marveling as we entered the harbor of Trizonia.
+We found not only a true postcard idyll but also a genuine hidden gem of Greece.

 Insel Trizonia Golf von Korinth Griechenland